Genesis 27:40

 - Darby Bible

-And by thy sword shalt thou live, and shalt serve thy brother: and it shall come to pass when thou shalt have the dominion, that thou shalt break his yoke from off thy neck.
+Shall thy blessing be.
+Thou shalt live by the sword and shalt serve thy brother: and the time shall come, when thou shalt shake off and loose his yoke from thy neck.

 By your sword will you live, and you will serve your brother.
 It will happen, when you will break loose, that you shall shake his yoke from off your neck."